csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

-**Figure 3.8** A sequence of search trees generated by a graph search on the Romania prob- lem of Figure 3.2.
+**Figure 3.8** A sequence of search trees generated by a graph search on the Romania problem of Figure 3.2.
 At each stage, we have extended each path by one step.
 Notice that at the third stage, the northernmost city (Oradea) has become a dead end: both of its successors are already explored via other paths.

 (c)(b)(a)

 **Figure 3.9** The separation property of GRAPH-SEARCH, illustrated on a rectangular-grid problem.
 The frontier (white nodes) always separates the explored region of the state space (black nodes) from the unexplored region (gray nodes).
-In (a), just the root has been ex- panded.
+In (a), just the root has been expanded.
 In (b), one leaf node has been expanded.
 In (c), the remaining successors of the root have been expanded in clockwise order.

 the initial state to an unexplored state has to pass through a state in the frontier.
 (If this seems completely obvious, try Exercise 3.13 now.)
 This property is illustrated in Figure 3.9.
 As every step moves a state from the frontier into the explored region while moving some states from the unexplored region into the frontier, we see that the algorithm is _systematically_ examining the states in the state space, one by one, until it finds a solution.

 **3.3.1 Infrastructure for search algorithms**

-Search algorithms require a data structure to keep track of the search tree that is being con- structed.
+Search algorithms require a data structure to keep track of the search tree that is being constructed.
 For each node n of the tree, we have a structure that contains four components:

-• n.STATE: the state in the state space to which the node corresponds;
+- n.STATE: the state in the state space to which the node corresponds;

-• n.PARENT: the node in the search tree that generated this node;
+- n.PARENT: the node in the search tree that generated this node;

-• n.ACTION: the action that was applied to the parent to generate the node;
+- n.ACTION: the action that was applied to the parent to generate the node;

-• n.PATH-COST: the cost, traditionally denoted by g(n), of the path from the initial state to the node, as indicated by the parent pointers.
+- n.PATH-COST: the cost, traditionally denoted by g(n), of the path from the initial state to the node, as indicated by the parent pointers.

 Section 3.3.
 Searching for Solutions 79